localstack/localstack.github.io/content/blog/2022-04-04-develop-and-test-data-analytics-pipelines-on-localstack/index.md

 ---
 title: Develop and Test Real-time Data Pipelines with LocalStack
 description: "LocalStack makes it easy to develop and test real-time data pipelines that are built with AWS services.
-Learn how to deploy Cloudwatch, Kinesis, Lambda, and external services using CDK on LocalStack."
+Learn how to deploy CloudWatch, Kinesis, Lambda, and external services using CDK on LocalStack."
 lead: "LocalStack makes it easy to develop and test real-time data pipelines that are built with AWS services.
-Learn how to deploy Cloudwatch, Kinesis, Lambda, and external services using CDK on LocalStack."
+Learn how to deploy CloudWatch, Kinesis, Lambda, and external services using CDK on LocalStack."
 date: 2022-04-04
 lastmod: 2022-04-04
 draft: false